 “Group Study” shall mean a single study that may be performed at the same time for a Group, instead of each Interconnection Application undergoing such study separately (either sequentially or in parallel as determined by the Company).
 The Company may elect to commence a Group Study before or after the Preceding Study, if any, is completed.
 The Group Study will produce an estimate for the cost of System Modifications to the Company’s EPS within +/- 25%, or, to the extent a Group unanimously requests an extended Group Study (“Extended Group Study”), the Group Study will produce an estimate for the cost of System Modifications to the Company’s EPS within +/- 15% An Extended Group Study will only be performed to the extent that a Group requests such a study by unanimous consent using the Extended Group Study Consent Form at Exhibit J.

+“IEEE” shall refer to the Institute of Electrical and Electronics Engineers.
+References to an IEEE Standard shall mean and include that standard as may be amended, modified or replaced by the IEEE.

 “Impact Study” shall mean the engineering study conducted by the Company under the Standard Process to determine the scope of the required modifications to its EPS and/or the Facility to provide the requested interconnection service.

+“Import Capacity” shall mean the maximum Nameplate Rating of a Facility in alternating current (AC), except that where the import capacity is limited by any of the methods identified in Section 4.3 of this Interconnection Tariff, or any other acceptable method approved by the Company in its sole discretion, the Import Capacity shall be the amount of limited capacity as measured at the Point of Common Coupling.

 “In-Service Date” shall mean the date on which the Facility and System Modifications (if applicable) are complete and ready for service, even if the Facility is not placed in service on or by that date.

+“Inadvertent Export” shall mean the unintentional and unexpected export of active power from a Facility to the Company EPS, exceeding a specified magnitude and for a limited duration as defined in the Company technical standards.
+Inadvertent Export does apply for power flow conditions resulting from a fault condition on the Company EPS.
+For the avoidance of doubt, Inadvertent Export does not include intentional site operation that is in conflict with the Interconnection Service Agreement.

+“Inadvertent Import” shall mean the unintentional and unexpected import of active power from the Company EPS to the Facility, exceeding a specified magnitude and for a limited duration as defined in the Company technical standards.
+Inadvertent Import does apply for power flow conditions resulting from a fault condition on the Company EPS.
+For the avoidance of doubt, Inadvertent Import does not include intentional site operation that is in conflict with the Interconnection Service Agreement.

 “Interconnecting Customer” shall mean the entity that owns and/or operates the Facility proposing to interconnect or interconnected to the Company EPS, with legal authority to enter into agreements regarding the construction or operation of the Facility.

 “Interconnection Service Agreement” shall mean an agreement for interconnection service, the form of which is provided in Exhibit G, between the Interconnecting Customer and the Company.
 The agreement also includes terms and conditions, attachments describing the Facility, system modifications, payment terms and construction schedule (if applicable) and any amendments or supplements thereto entered into by the Interconnecting Customer and the Company.

-“Interconnection Tariff” shall mean these Standards for Interconnection of Distributed Generation.
+“Interconnection Tariff” shall mean these Standards for Interconnection of Distributed Energy Resources.
 The Interconnection Tariff is a regulatory document enforced by the Department.